-The idea of making Thrihnukagigur volcano accessible came from Árni B. Stefánsson (pictured right), a doctor in Reykjavik and a lifelong cave enthusiast.
+The idea of making Thrihnukagigur volcano accessible came from Árni B. Stefánsson (pictured below), a doctor in Reykjavik and a lifelong cave enthusiast.
 He has been studying caves in Iceland since 1954 and it’s easy to argue that nobody in Iceland has explored as many caves as Árni.

 Thrihnukagigur has always been very special to Árni.
 He was the first to descend down to the ground floor, in 1974, and, like most people that experience it, he was spellbound by its beauty and uniqueness.
 Ever since, he has pleaded the case for protecting and preserving this phenomenon.
 But how should that be done?

 Árni insists that the preservation of caves and volcanic vaults is not about leaving them be.
 It´s rather about making sure that natural wonders like Thrihnukagigur are treated with care and respect – and made accessible in the right way. Árni has a very clear vision of what approach should be used in the project:

 “In my opinion, a moderate approach – an approach that really demands all our ingenuity, resourcefulness and modesty, is the only way to tackle a grand natural wonder like Thrihnukagigur.
 Sensitive nature neither defends nor protects itself.
 We must treat with care and wisdom what we have been entrusted with.
 Enlightened humility and modesty is the only way towards a real success.
 Sustainable development, environmental consciousness, green thinking and modesty are all prerequisites of how to approach the subject.“